I. California Penal Code 207: Kidnapping

 V. Common Defenses

-Generally, in most circumstances, a person does not consent to be kidnapped, albeit some extenuating circumstances.
+Generally, in most circumstances, a person does not consent to be kidnapped, albeit under some extenuating circumstances.
 However, kidnapping, as defined above, is not the normal kind of kidnapping that we see on television and in movies.
-Generally, it’s though to involve duct tape, threats of violence, and ransom notes.
+Generally, it’s thought to involve duct tape, threats of violence, and ransom notes.
 However, “slight movement” is all that is required under California law to vitiate a kidnapping charge.
 This is helpful because it is easily able to fight a charge of Kidnapping by showing you had consent for this slight movement.
 Force, as required here, is much less than what many would associate with Kidnapping, as well.

 VI.
 Call Today

 Kidnapping is a serious case, requiring State Prison in most circumstances as it is charged.
 In addition, if the kidnapping happens during a robbery or a sex offense, then you could be looking at the rest of your life behind bars.
-These serious charges need an aggressive attorney who has defended many of these cases successful.
+These serious charges need an aggressive attorney who has defended many of these cases successfully.
 It may be your only chance at freedom.
 Our PC 207 Ontario attorney has successfully defended numerous cases involving Kidnapping or False Imprisonment under PC 207.
 The initial consultation is free and we are available to answer your questions 24/7.
 Call the Inland Empire Criminal Defense today at 909-939-7126!
 Located in Ontario, CA.